MinXue94/Asynchronous-output-feedback-control-for-fuzzy-model-based-Markov-jump-systems/README.md

 ```
 new_lmi.m
 ```
+Then, you can obtain the control gain matrices and the optimal dissipative value.
-Then, you can plot the figures of the closed-loop system state responses under the control input.
+After that, to verify the effectiveness of the designed controller, you can plot the figure of the closed-loop system state responses under the control input.
+Run
 ```
 dissipativity_fig.m
 ```